Frequently Asked Questions

 Q. Is there a difference between “Grass-fed” and “Grass-finished” beef?

 A. Yes.
-Almost all cattle start out on grass, but end up in feedlots, where they are “finished” on grain, which fattens them quickly, but also can sicken them, since grain is not part of their natural diet.
+Almost all cattle start out on grass, but most end up in feedlots, where they are “finished” on grain.
+This helps to fatten them quickly, but also can sicken them, since grain is not part of their natural diet.
 In contrast, “100% grass-fed & grass finished beef” refers to cattle that have been fed entirely on grass, NEVER fed any grain.
 This process takes longer, but the cattle are healthier, and their meat is much healthier for you.
 The terms can be confusing, that is why it is so valuable to know your farmer.

 All of the Wagyu beef we sell on our farm has never been fed any grain.